Bednall

 Bednall is a village in Staffordshire, England.

 Location

-Bednall lies somewhat remote from main roads, in dairy-farming countryside some 2.5 miles southeast of Stafford, 2 miles east of M6 junction 13 and Acton Trussell, about a mile west of the A34 Cannock to Stafford road and about 1 mile southeast of Brocton, Staffordshire.
+Bednall lies somewhat remote from main roads, in dairy-farming countryside some 4.5 miles southeast of Stafford, 3 miles east of M6 junction 13, 2 miles east of Acton Trussell, about 3/4 of a mile west of the A34 Cannock to Stafford road and about 1 mile southeast of Brocton, Staffordshire.
 The area around the A34 road is called Bednall Head.

 The Bednall name

 The name Bednall is derived from Badenhall, although it did not appear in the modern form until the late 17th century.
 It derives from Robert de Badenhall who lived in Staffordshire c.1100.
 He was one of the knights of the Bishop of Chester from whom he held the land known as Badenhall, and from which he derived his name.

 The place-name and surname Bednall appears as: